What is a content creator exactly?

 2. Social Media Content Creator

-People spend up to 2 hours 40 minutes on social media on any given day.
+People spend up to 2 hours 40 minutes on social media platforms on any given day.
 Social media content engages, delights, and educates them.
 Who comes up with all that content?
 Well, you guessed it-social media content creators.
-All that business content you see on Twitter, LinkedIn, Instagram, or Snapchat was made by pro content creators.
+All social media posts you see on Twitter, LinkedIn, Instagram, YouTube channel or Snapchat was made by pro content creators.

 3. Infographics Content Creator